eklitzke/scribl/README.md

 To build scribl you'll also want to have [pkg-config](http://pkg-config.freedesktop.org/) installed, although strictly speaking this is not necessary.
-On Fedora, you'll want the following two
+On Fedora, you'll want the following packages:

-packages:
+* gcc
 * glib2-devel
+* make
 * pkgconfig

 To compile and build scribl, just execute `make`.